Reptiled2/ray-tracing/readme.md

-# Ray Tracing
+# Ray Casting

-A basic 2D ray tracing application made in C++
+A basic 2D ray casting application made in C++

 ## How it works